 In response to the ESA listing, the states took precautionary action and prohibited commercial sales of eulachon from Columbia River and tributary fisheries effective December 10, 2010 and closed all recreational eulachon fisheries effective January 1, 2011.
 Historically, fishery managers relied on "fishery-dependent" assessments comprised of commercial fishery landings and pounds per landing data as an indicator for run strength.
 This data also helped managers identify population trends.
 This long-term set of data ended in 2011 with the discontinuation of Columbia River and tributary fisheries.
-Limited conservation-level fisheries provide the opportunity to collect fishery landing and pounds per landing (CPUE) data so the status and run strength of the Columbia River eulachon can be better assessed.
+Limited conservation-level fisheries provide the opportunity to collect fishery landing and CPUE data so the status and run strength of the Columbia River eulachon can be better assessed.
 Similar information was used in the decision to list eulachon under the ESA.

-In 2014, and again in 2015, the Columbia River Compact adopted commercial and recreational smelt seasons after working closely with NMFS.
-These seasons were research-based, closely monitored, and provided the opportunity to collect biological data to develop a better understanding of the structure of the Columbia River sub-population.
+For 2014-2016 the Columbia River Compact adopted commercial and recreational smelt seasons after working closely with NMFS.
+These seasons were researchbased, closely monitored, and provided the opportunity to collect biological data to develop a better understanding of the structure of the Columbia River sub-population.
 Fishery assessment data allows for a better understanding and calibration of the SSB estimation calculations and help state agencies provide NMFS with improved data for a viability assessment as part of a eulachon recovery plan.

-Although the early indicators for the 2014 and 2015 smelt return allowed for Level 2 fisheries under the WOEMP, Washington and Oregon staff proposed (and the Compact adopted) a season structure that was more conservative than past Level 1 fisheries in order to emphasize a conservative approach to management in 2014 and 2015.
+Although the early indicators for 2014-2016 smelt returns allowed for Level 2 fisheries under the WOEMP, Washington and Oregon staff proposed (and the Compact adopted) a season structure that was more conservative than past Level 1 fisheries in order to emphasize a conservative approach to management.

 Commercial mainstem fishing periods these years consisted of two 7-hour periods per week in Zones 1-3 from early February through early March totaling 8 open fishing days for the seasons.
-Commercial landings totaled nearly 19,000 pounds in 2014 and 17,000 pounds in 2015 (Table 20).
-No commercial tributary seasons were set in either year.
+Commercial landings totaled nearly 19,000 pounds in 2014 and 17,000 pounds in 2015 but dropped to around 4,800 pounds in 2016 and 5,100 in 2017 (Table 20).
+No commercial tributary seasons were set during these years.

-Recreational fisheries were conducted in two tributaries in 2014 and 2015; no mainstem seasons were set.
-In 2014 the Cowlitz River was open for 6 hours on Saturdays between February 8 and March 1.
+After being closed to recreational fishing since 2011, recreational fisheries were conducted in at least one Columbia tributary from 2014-2016; no mainstem seasons were set.
+In 2014, the Cowlitz River was open for 6 hours on Saturdays between February 8 and March 1.
 The Sandy River was open for 6 hours on Saturdays between March 1 and March 22.
-In 2015 the seasons were restricted to two 6-hour periods during 6 AM-noon February 7 and 14 on the Cowlitz River and March 7 and 15 on the Sandy River.
+In 2015, the seasons were restricted to two 6-hour periods during 6 a.m.-noon February 7 and 14 on the Cowlitz River and March 7 and 15 on the Sandy River.
 Both tributaries had a daily limit of 10-pounds per person.
+In 2016, only the Cowlitz River was open and consisted of one 6-hour period on Saturday February 6 from 7 a.m.-noon and retained the 10-pound per person daily limit.
 These fisheries were very popular, especially the Cowlitz River where daily limits were quickly met.
-Catch exceeded expectations, due in part to the large smelt returns.
-Catch estimates from the recreational tributary fisheries include 197,900 pounds from the Cowlitz River and 6,000 pounds from the Sandy River in 2014 and 287,400 pounds from the Cowlitz River and less than 100 pounds from the Sandy River in 2015.
-The poor catch rates for the Sandy River were due to the fishing dates not aligning with the modest return (Table 20).
+Catches exceeded expectations, due in part to the large smelt returns.
+Catch estimates from the recreational tributary fisheries include 197,900 pounds from the Cowlitz River and 6,000 pounds from the Sandy River in 2014, 287,400 pounds from the Cowlitz River and less than 100 pounds from the Sandy River in 2015 and 141,000 pounds from the Cowlitz River in 2016.
+The poor catch rates for the Sandy River in 2015 were due to the fishing dates not aligning with the modest return (Table 20).